cljctools/mult/docs/design.md

   - should be open source
   - should be written in clojure, or at least the extension should be written in clojure(script)
     - for simplicity
-    - for asynchrony done via processes
+    - for asynchrony done via processes (core.async)
 - the extension should
   - support multiple repl connections from one editor window
   - have a file configuration (for user and projects), where connections and repls can be specified (to not depend on key-combo connection sequences)